Welcome G² ABS Certificate Students and Graduates!

 When completing the online application, please choose “Physiology and Biophysics – Regular Program (M.S.)
-GeorgeSquared” as the program to which you’re applying.
+GeorgeSquared” as the program to which you are applying.

 G² MS Start Dates

-One-hundred percent of the 20 plus credits earned in the G² ABS Certificate program, including elective, can be transferred to the MS in Physiology program.
+One-hundred percent of the 20 credits earned in the G² ABS Certificate program can be transferred to the MS in Physiology program.
 We are the only MS program that accepts 100% of the ABS credits.

 As a result, you can earn your MS in Physiology in one semester (summer or spring) or in two semesters (fall and spring).

-G² MS students still must complete 8 credits of required courses and 2 credits of electives.
+G² MS students must complete 8 credits of required courses and 2 credits of electives (if elective not taken in the ABS program).
 View example degree plans for G² Students.

 Note: Students in the MS in Physiology program are not permitted to add extra elective courses beyond what they need to graduate.
-We do allow exceptions in the Fall semester for students to reach the minimum enrollment status to qualify for Federal financial aid, or if your preferred elective course is 3 credits but you only need 2 credits of electives to fulfill your requirements.
+Limited exceptions are allowed if your preferred elective course is 3 credits but you only need 2 credits of electives to fulfill your requirements.
 Any questions on this can be directed to the program director.